CLUBS & ACTIVITIES

 Chess Club begins in mid November and will run through March.
 All students, 9th-12th, are welcome to be a part of the club and to participate with the team on occasion.
 Organizational meetings will be announced in the student bulletin.
 Mrs. Reynolds (305B) is the moderator.

 DECA is a business club that welcomes students in grades 9-12.
 The group formulates and presents business concepts, strategies, and solutions based on given situations.
 During the winter, students travel to District, Regional and State competitions.
 Meetings and competitions will be announced in the student bulletin.
-It is moderated by Mrs. Goyette.
+This club is currently seeking a new moderator.

 Student Representative: Evan H.